FENECON Industrial S — Assembly and Operating Instructions

 -

-The power storage system may only be used under the specified charging/discharging conditions (see 3 Technical data).
+The electrical energy storage system must only be used under the specified charging/discharging conditions (see section 3 Technical data).

 -